If your company was not incorporated in North Carolina, but you wish to do business there, you need to register as a foreign entity with the state.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-The North Carolina Secretary of State requires different forms and fees depending on what type of entity you are operating.
+To acquire a North Carolina Certificate of Authority. the North Carolina Secretary of State requires different forms and fees depending on what type of entity you are operating.

 Requirements for LLCs: